Misc. pictures and animations

 Bob

 Bob is my friend Heather's dog, whom I got to take on walks that week I was visiting.
 Bob is probably a German Shepherd + Chow mix, with a great foxy colour to him.
-Very nice friendly boy, crossed the rainbow bridge in Summer or 2019.
+Very nice friendly boy, crossed the rainbow bridge in Summer of 2019.

 Others